cbass2404/wctrl-auto-ab-detent-ratio/README.md

 Only `16536` is bound (by SimAppPro).
-Binding **16537** yields `{"func":"mod","msg":"FA-18C_hornet"}` on aircraft change, a heartbeat every 3 s, and `{"func":"mission","msg":"stop"}` at mission end — with zero edits to any DCS or WinWing file.
+Binding **16537** yields `{"func":"mod","msg":"FA-18C_hornet"}` on aircraft change, a heartbeat every 3 s, and `{"func":"mission","msg":"stop"}` at mission end, with zero edits to any DCS or WinWing file.

 The DCS hook additionally sends the same `mod` message itself.
 That is deliberate: